Paventhan38/M1_Airline-Reservation-System/1_Requirements/README.md

 ### - When the user need quick access to the task,this reduce manual work and save their valuable time

 ### WHERE
 ### - This issue impact all other part of the world in other airline reservation system where there is a lot of booking,cancellation of tickets happening in                 all the time

 ### HOW
 ### - Developing a system with all the required functionalities,booking new ticket,cancel ticket and the other required functionalities will consume more time               also workers to complete these actions

+## Tools